In this Salesforce Service Cloud Overview:

 - 31% faster case resolution.

-Why are these results and benefits so?
+Why are these results and benefits so important?

 Salesforce research** indicated that 78% of business buyers say they are extremely likely or very likely to switch brands if they receive inconsistent levels of service.